vippsas/vipps-solutions/static-qr-at-pos/README.md

 ## Step 1: The user scan the QR

 The user scans the static merchant callback QR.
 The QR could for example be shown on a screen, or be printed out and placed on a cash register, a portable POS, or a vending machine.

 ## Step 2: Merchant receives an ID

 When the user scans the QR, the merchant will receive a notification that the QR has been scanned.
-Meanwhile, the Vipps or MobilePay app will show a waiting screen to the user.
+Meanwhile, the Vipps/MobilePay app will show a waiting screen to the user.
 Thus, the user understands that the scan was successful.

 ## Step 3: Merchant sends payment